rkosaraju23/GIT/README.md

 ( git checkout is what you will  use to switch between branches.
 But to tell it  to create a new branch, use dash B, and then you  give it the name of your branch git checkout -b "new branch name ")

+Hit Q to exist from branch from command line

 delete Branch
 ===============
 git checkout -d "branch name"